Interior architecture: Difference between an Interior Architect and Designer

 Interior architects focus on building interiors, space planning, and exteriors.
 This included planning a space to be functional, accessible, and aesthetically pleasing.
 They notate the appearance of the building, safety, and usability of the users in the building.
 They will create site plans, building sections, energy calculations, exterior elevations, window & door schedules, and more.

 An Interior designer focuses more on the furnishings that will be included in the space and the decorations associated with the interior.
 This is not to be confused with an Interior decorator who purely focuses on design aesthetics and furnishings.
 They will select furniture, soft goods, drapery & window coverings, and wall coverings.
 They focus on the harmony felt in a space which relates to room placement, size, and layout.

 Both professions have a middle gray area where both perform the same tasks.
 This includes the selection of interior finishes, creating drawings of interior elevations/details, and space planning around furniture placement.

+Associations of Interior Architects and Designers

+Experienced and trained Interior architecture and Interior design professionals are often represented by national, European or international professional organizations and federations.
+These associations represent and advocate on behalf of its members to ensure that the expertise of the built environment professionals is recognized and respected.

+European Council of Interior Architects (ECIA) is the representative body for the European professional organisations in Interior Architecture and Design.
+Founded in 1992, ECIA currently represents 22 members-national organisations, with approximately 18000 professionals Interior Architects/Designers.